orel0007/Weather-Forecast-project/README.md

-# Weather Forecast website project –
+# Weather Forecast project –
 Built both client and server side using HTML, CSS, JAVA SCRIPT, NODE.JS, SPRING.
 Managed the information with postgresql.
 Web Development skills we used:
 - Built Responsive Design Projects using CSS, HTML